 Focus and Scope

-The thematic coverage of the BJD, considering its essence, covers all areas of knowledge described by CNPq, provided the research presents a contribution to development.
+The thematic coverage of BJHR, considering its essence, covers all areas of knowledge described by CNPq, provided the research presents a contribution to the health area.

 Peer Review Process

-• The basic content of this letter must include, besides the date, city and signature of the authors, the text: "We, (fill in the authors name, institutional link, CPF and full address), authors of the article" "We hereby declare the originality of this document submitted and declare that it has not been submitted to another journal and will not be submitted, if it is accepted and published by the Brazilian Journal of Development. on the aforementioned article for the Brazilian Journal of Development".
+- The basic content of this letter must contain, in addition to the date, city and signature of the authors, the text: "We, (fill in the authors name, institutional link, CPF and full address), authors of the article" we hereby declare the originality of this document submitted and declare that it has not been submitted to another journal and will not be submitted, if accepted and published by the Brazilian Journal of Health Review.
+The above-mentioned paper for the Brazilian Journal of Health Review".

-• Authorship: maximum of 8 authors per article.
+- Authors: maximum of 10 authors per paper.

-• If published, the authors assign the copyright and publication rights of their articles to the BJD.
+- If published, the authors assign the copyright and publication rights of their articles to BJHR.

-• The BJD exceptionally sends fast-track invitations to articles presented at national and internationally renowned congresses.
-In these cases, the responsibility for not publishing the article in another journal is exclusively the authors, and it is not up to the BJD to investigate if the article was published in another journal.
+- BJHR sends, exceptionally, fast-track invitations to papers presented at conferences of national and international renown.
+In these cases, the responsibility for not publishing the paper in another journal is exclusively the authors, and BJHR does not have the task of researching if the paper was published in another journal.

-• The maximum time between submission of the article, evaluation and initial opinion is 30 days.
+- The maximum time between submission of the paper, evaluation and initial opinion is 30 days.